- Date : 26/09/2020

 There are various types of pension plan in India offered by insurance companies.
 Let’s look at them in detail.

 In an Immediate Annuity plan, the individual has to make a one-time investment in a lump sum and they receive a regular payout called ‘pension’ for the rest of their lives.
+In case of death of the person occurs, the nominee is going to keep bonus amounts in addition to the amount on maturity.
 In most cases, the pension can start with immediate effect.
 The frequency of the pay-out can be monthly, yearly, quarterly and semi-annually.

 Immediate annuity plans are ideal for those who want to ensure they receive regular income even after they retire.
 The biggest drawback of an immediate annuity is that you cannot withdraw the investment amount or cancel the annuity.